-A great tour that runs daily from April to October.
-This wonderful excursion combines a scenic drive through the Black Isle, a visit to picturesque Cromarty, time to go Dolphin spotting by the Moray Firth, the chance to visit a Malt Whisky Distillery and much more.
+This day trip from Inverness combines a scenic drive through the Black Isle, a visit to picturesque Cromarty, Dolphin spotting by the Moray Firth, a visit to a Whisky Distillery and much more.
 This tour truly has something for everyone!
+April-October, every day

 We leave Inverness behind and cross the Moray Firth to reach the Black Isle.
 Enjoy panoramic views as we travel through the Black Isle.
 Shortly the expanse of the Cromarty Firth will come into view.
 This deep estuary is almost landlocked and this natural defence made it an important naval base during both World Wars.
 For nature lovers the Cromarty Firth has one of the largest areas of unspoilt mudflats in the UK making it an important staging post for waders and wildfowl as they migrate south.

 Our visit to the sleepy fishing village of Cromarty is like a journey into the past with its quaint fishermen’s cottages, crow-stepped houses and grand sandstone mansions.
 Once this attractive town was the major port for the North of Scotland, however the industrial revolution meant that this prosperity did not last long.
 The character of the village has been retained though, thanks to the careful conservation work that has been undertaken here.